-- "I believe that heat transfer is like energy in the fact that it is a state function and doesn't matter the path since they end at the same point." - "Transfer of heat doesn't matter on the path you take." - "They both end up at the same PV value so . . .
-They both have the same Q or heat transfer." - Almost 150 students offered arguments similar to these either in their written responses or during the interviews.
-Confusion with " $Q = mc\Delta T$ "?
+- "I believe that heat transfer is like energy in the fact that it is a state function and doesn't matter the path since they end at the same point." - "Transfer of heat doesn't matter on the path you take." - > Almost 150 students offered arguments similar to these either in their written responses or during the interviews.
+Confusion with " $Q = mc \Delta T$ "?

 - 1. Understanding of concept of state function in the context of energy. - 2.
 Belief that work is a state function. - 3.
-Belief that heat is a state function. - Belief that net work done and net heat transferred during a cyclic process are zero. - 5.
+Belief that heat is a state function. - 4.
+Belief that net work done and net heat transferred during a cyclic process are zero. - 5.
 Inability to apply the first law of thermodynamics.